davekinkead/the-oxford-comma/README.md

 ![Punctuation is important](OxfordComma.jpg)

 Punctuation is important.
-There is a subtle difference between inviting the strippers, JFK, & Stalin; and inviting the stippers, JKF & Stalin.
+There is a subtle difference between inviting the strippers, JFK, & Stalin; and inviting the strippers, JKF & Stalin.

 Capitalisation is also important.
 There's a subtle difference between helping my Uncle Jack off a horse; and helping my uncle ...